- Best overall: LastPass

 Zoho Vault: Best for access control

 Zoho Vault uses AES 256 encryption for all user passwords and allows users to store unlimited passwords, both personal and enterprise, in one vault.
 It automatically logs users into saved websites and auto-fills passwords with a single click.
 Additionally, Zoho allows users to define user roles and manage access privileges as necessary.
 It supports team collaboration with its secure password-sharing feature, which allows users to share passwords across groups.
-With Zoho Vault, users can set up a password policy and create custom alerts.
+During our review, we discovered that Zoho Vault allowed us to set up a password policy and create custom alerts.

 - Password vault.